Vehicle registration plates of the Philippines: High-ranking government plates

+Official vehicle of the late Senator Miriam Defensor Santiago on a speaking engagement at the International Rice Research Institute on International Women's Day 2014.
+Behind is a GMC vehicle that has personalized plates presumed to also belong to her - bearing her initials and an allusion to the number 8 being lucky in Chinese numerology.

 Known officially as low-numbered (protocol) license plates, these are reserved for the highest-ranking government officials of the Philippines and share the same paint scheme as plates issued to private vehicles.